 WHOLE CLASS SHARED AND GUIDED READING

-As in EYFS, Year 1 teachers will share quality texts with the children, discussing the text and asking focussed questions until Term 3.
-In Term 3 they will be introduced to Whole Class Guided Reading as taught in Year 2 – 6.
+As in EYFS, Year 1 teachers will share quality texts with the children, discussing the text and asking focussed questions until term 3.
+In term 3 they will be introduced to Whole Class Guided Reading as taught in Year 2 through to Y6.

 ONE TO ONE READING